-6.10.5 Scope Questions
+10.5 Questions to Change the Scope

-- > What is the current scope of the game - > Do you want to change it? - > Do you want to link the current game to others? - > Do you want to unlink the current game from other games?
+- What is the current scope of the game? - > Do you want to change it? - > Do you want to link the current game to others? - Do you want to unlink the current game from other games?

-6.11 The Traps, or Mistakes
+11. The Traps, or Mistakes

 - 1. Accepting the game you find yourself in. - 2.
 Believing that changing the game must come at other's expense; Co-opetition: look for win-win and win-lose - 3.
-Believing that you mustn't be imitated uniqueness is not necessary for success. - 4.
-Failing to see the whole game, complementors especially see the Value Net. - 5.
+Believing that you mustn't be imitated uniqueness is not necessary for success. - Failing to see the whole game, complementors especially - see the Value Net. - 5.
 Failing to think methodically about changing the game use PARTS, and put yourself in the others' shoes.